eProsima/Fast-DDS/examples/cpp/rpc/README.md

 # RPC example

-The *eProsima Fast DDS RPC* example shows how to create a service oriented architecture using the *Remote Procedure Call* communication pattern over Fast DDS.
+The *RPC over DDS* example shows how to create a service oriented architecture using the *Remote Procedure Call* communication pattern over Fast DDS.
-Remote Procedure Calls (see RPC over DDS specification), also known as RPC, is a type of bidirectional communication used in a request-reply pattern.
-The RPC architecture is based on the client-server model: the client sends a request to the server, and the server sends one or more responses (replies) back to the client.
+The RPC architecture is based on the client-server model.
+The client sends a request to the server, and the server sends one or more responses (replies) back to the client.
 [eProsima FastDDS-Gen](https://github.com/eProsima/Fast-DDS-Gen) tool allows the generation of source code for a RPC over DDS application from an IDL file.
-The IDL file must contain the operation that can be called on both the client and server sides, and the parameters that can be passed to them.
+The IDL file must define and interface with the operations that can be called on the client and executed by the server.
 These operations are specified using the concept of interfaces defined in the OMG IDL specification.

+Please refer to the [RPC over DDS](https://fast-dds.docs.eprosima.com/en/latest/fastdds/rpc_dds/rpc_dds_intro.html) section in the Fast DDS documentation for further information on this topic.

 * [Description of the example](#description-of-the-example)
 * [Run the example](#run-the-example)